The Art & Science of Thriving Students

 Based on Values

-Unfortunately, setting personal boundaries is quite challenging.
-It is a skill that hasn’t been purposefully taught in our communities.
-In fact, it is more likely that over the decades, we have actually been discouraged to speak up and voice what we want, especially when it counteracts what our parents, teacher or mentors believe, say and do.
+Unfortunately, setting personal boundaries and making personal requests based on our values is quite challenging.
+It is a skill that hasn’t been purposefully taught in our school communities.
+In fact, it is more likely that over the decades, we have actually been discouraged to speak up and voice what we want, especially when it counteracts what our parents, teachers or mentors believe, say and do.
+(We don’t blame adults at all; they all are doing the best they can in systems that are stressful!)

 In addition, there are many different forms of violence, bullying and disrespectful behaviors occurring more and more in our homes, neighborhoods, schools, and communities.
 Sometimes it feels safer to ignore things rather than speak up for what we believe.
-But in the end, this only makes us more angry.
+But in the end, this only makes us feel more unsafe, frustrated, or angry.

 Setting personal boundaries based on values is a skill that must be modeled and practiced as soon as babies are born.
 Infants start out letting parents know with facial expressions, energy and emotions, what their boundaries and priorities are.
 “Feed me.”
 “Change me.”
 “Hold me.”
 “Play with me.”
 Parents, who had good role models or have had some good parent coaching, know that it is important for babies to express and then be heard by their caregivers.
 This is how they trust that their needs will be taken care of.
 As babies brain development grows, they are able to practice asking for what they need as they begin to talk.
 Caregivers learn to allow children to express, even if it is different from what the caregiver believes.
 The adult helps the child understand their values and priorities and at the same time, the adult must listen to what the child needs to say.
 This is when the adult must be connected to their own values and priorities, and what they can and cannot give in to, and learn to help the child understand these boundaries.
 At the same time, the adult is helping the child learn to communicate their boundaries and get the win-win.
 This is when the adult must “pick their battles”.